This post may contain affiliate links. Please read our disclosure policy.

 I always have these ingredients in my kitchen, and knowing I can whip up a small batch anytime without needing to buy a bottled version makes it even better.

-Pair this homemade barbecue sauce with tender Baked Ribs or juicy Roasted Chicken Legs for a flavorful addition to your meal!
+Pair this homemade barbecue sauce with tender Oven Baked Ribs for one or juicy Roasted Chicken Legs for one for a flavorful addition to your meal!

 joanie's signature.